Code-Institute-Submissions/Milestone_Project_Two/README.md

 1. I wanted my site to be fully responsive and mobile friendly.
 I used **Bootstrap** as my HTML framework to achieve this.
 While deciding on the final grid for each breakpoint I was able to make the browser window bigger and smaller, and use Chrome development tools to easily see which grid was the best, and to check that it worked and looked perfect in all configurations.
 I continued to do this throughout the build to make sure it still all worked.

 ### Navigation bar
-1. Test that works at all sizes and toggles down when goes to mobile size by expanding and contracting screen size.
+1. Test that works at all sizes and toggles down when goes to mobile size by expanding and contracting screen size, and using Chrome developer tools.
 2. Test all links by hovering over to change colour and by and by making sure they redirect to relevant sections by clicking between them.
 3. Test that it is always at the top of the site by scrolling down the pages.
+4. Testing that only the link that matched the page you were on was highlighted.

 #### Problem
 I had a problem with the Nav bar causing there to be a scroll bar along the bottom of the site.
 I discovered that this was caused by the Nav bar being 100 view width.
 To clue this I changed the view width to 98.5.
 This was the largest I could use without the scroll bar showing.

 ### Home page
 1. Test the image fits the whole screen at all sizes by expanding and contracting screen size.